Your browser is not optimized for viewing this website.

 Instructor Bio:

-Emma Winsor Wood is Executive Director and Editor in Chief of Stone Soup.
-She is also the author of the poetry collection The Real World (BlazeVOX books, 2022) and the translator of A Failed Performance (Plays Inverse, 2018).
+For seven years, Emma Winsor Wood was Editor in Chief of Stone Soup.
+She is the author of the poetry collection The Real World (BlazeVOX books, 2022) and the translator of A Failed Performance (Plays Inverse, 2018).
 Her poems and essays have appeared or are forthcoming in The American Poetry Review, ZYZZYVA, Fence, jubilat, DIAGRAM, The Colorado Review, and BOAAT, among others.
 She holds an MFA from the Iowa Writers' Workshop and a PhD in Literature from the University of California Santa Cruz.

-She currently lives with her husband, their two young children, and two aging dogs in Connecticut.
+She currently lives with her husband, their two young children, and two aging dogs in Ohio.
 You can read more about her on her personal website.

 ________________________